simmondp/X-Air_Mute-3rd-party-add-in-for-OBS/README.md

 # OBS_toX-Air_Mute
-Python script for OBS to issue unmute commands to an X-Air 18 when a scene is selected
+Python script for OBS to issue mute/unmute commands to an X-Air 18 when a scene is selected

 @author      Paul Simmonds
 @license    GPLv3 - Copyright